gslakes/formal-consent-theory/README.md

 This system doesn't have any ability to act on its own (being a system of rules only), and so can't achieve anything, friendly or unfriendly, by itself.

-The purpose of machine ethics is to prevent machines from behaving unethically, so its hoped that by the time we have the capability to build a general artificial intelligence, we'll have a robust and well-tested machine ethics system to build into it to prevent it from being harmful, and to prevent it from being used by others to do harmful things.
+The purpose of machine ethics is to prevent machines from behaving unethically, so it's hoped that by the time we have the capability to build a general artificial intelligence, we'll have a robust and well-tested machine ethics system to build into it to prevent it from being harmful, and to prevent it from being used by others to do harmful things.